awsdocs/iam-user-guide/doc_source/tutorial_users-self-manage-mfa-and-creds.md

 # Tutorial: Enable Your Users to Configure Their Own Credentials and MFA Settings<a name="tutorial_users-self-manage-mfa-and-creds"></a>

 You can enable your users to self\-manage their own multi\-factor authentication \(MFA\) devices and credentials\.
 You can use the AWS Management Console to configure credentials \(access keys, passwords, signing certificates, and SSH public keys\) and MFA devices for your users in small numbers\.
-But that is a task that could very quickly become time consuming as the number of users grows\.
+But that is a task that could quickly become time consuming as the number of users grows\.
 Security best practice specifies that users should regularly change their passwords and rotate their access keys\.
 They should also delete or deactivate credentials that are not needed and use MFA, at the very least, for sensitive operations\.
 Showing you how to enable these best practices without burdening your administrators is the goal of this tutorial\.

 This tutorial shows how to grant users access to AWS services, but **only** when they sign in with MFA\.
 If they are not signed in with an MFA device, then users cannot access other services\.